 The film is generally regarded as a classic and was commercially successful although it received no nominations from the Academy of Motion Pictures Arts and Sciences in any of its award categories.
 In 1997, the film was deemed "culturally, historically, or aesthetically significant," by the U.S. Library of Congress and was added to the National Film Registry.

-Taking advantage of the success of the 1944 film 'To Have and Have Not' Hawks reunited Bogart and Lauren Bacall, as the public so clearly wanted to see them together again.
-The film was completed in the beginning of 1945, but because the studio wanted more and more of Bogart and Bacall, there had to be additional shooting and editing, which held the release of the film for about a year and a half.
+The public clearly wanted to see them together again and although the film was completed in the beginning of 1945, there had to be additional shooting and editing, to increase the couple's on screen time, which held the release of the film for about a year and a half.
+The release was delayed also by the end of World War II, which influenced Warners to favour war-themed films.
 It is the palpable chemistry between the two that propels this movie forward with snappy, wonderful banter and smoldering tension that put the sizzle into this top thriller.
+In fact the couple were married within three months of the film's completion.
+They would work together again for the film noir 'Dark Passage' in 1947 and the classic gangster drama 'Key Largo' in 1948.

 Main CastHumphrey Bogart ...
 Philip Marlowe